 Finally, I’d had enough and knew something had to change.
 I decided that I no longer wanted to hear “I want” and the ensuing tantrums when things didn’t go her way.
 From now on, she needed to earn things.
 I discussed with my husband my idea that she needed to earn the coins she was taking to bed every night, and we decided that we would tie in her behavior to learn to be responsible and respectful of us.
 Most importantly, I wanted a FREE toddler chore chart that I could customize.
 I admit, I don’t like paying for things if I don’t have to.
-So, I created a chore chart that I could print at home and turned it into a dry erase chart, seeing as how I’m in love with making dry erase activity books.
+So, I created a chore chart for toddlers.
+Then, I printed it at home and turned it into a dry erase chart, seeing as how I’m in love with making dry erase activity books.

 After much thought, I decided on a few chores that weren’t hygiene related, as those need to be done without monetary incentive.
 I’m not sure why most people believe a toddler chore chart should include hygienic activities.
 Additionally, I found that giving a toddler chores early on becomes a huge sanity saver when trying to manage housekeeping.